 To reach this location, you’ll have to be willing to go for a bit of a hike and climbing, using rope, from the Pali Ke Kua condos.

-f you can get past all that, this beach has shallow clear-blue water with teeming with fish.
+If you can get past all that, this beach has shallow clear-blue water with teeming with fish.
 And it’s one of the top Kauai snorkel spots!

 While Hanalei Bay isn’t the most ideal location for the best snorkeling on Kauai, it’s still worth a mention.